jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

    "scope member": null,
    [...]

-When we're in the *None* case, this is what we should get:
+When you're in the *None* case, this is what we should get:

 .. code-block::